 This post follows an earlier blog, Refugees and Asylees Have the Right to Work: Busting Three Myths about Social Security Delays & Work Authorization.
-Learn more on the upcoming Switchboard webinar Refugees and Asylees Have the Right to Work, taking place on December 2 – register now!
+To learn more on this topic, stream the webinar recording Refugees and Asylees Have the Right to Work, hosted in December 2020.

 Service providers often encounter difficulties when communicating with employers about work authorization.
 This post provides tips on overcoming two common challenges when employers request specific documents from refugees and asylees as they complete the I-9.